Blog Home » Teacher Skills » Audiovisuals » Low Tech Teaching in a High-Tech World? – Perspective Needed

 Low-Tech Teaching

-Even more important is that Bible teachers maintain perspective.
-They need to understand that their teaching is about students getting to know God and seeing their lives changed.
+Bible teachers need to understand that their teaching is about students getting to know God, and seeing their lives changed.
+Remember these truths:

-• The Holy Spirit helps them walk the walk, not high tech.
+• The Holy Spirit helps people walk the walk, not high-tech teaching.

-If these statements are true, then one must concede that God can use any means, even low tech teaching, to reach people.
+If these statements are true, then one must conclude that God can use any means, even low tech teaching, to reach people.
+That doesn’t mean we never use high-tech methodology but rather that we don’t depend on it.

 Share: